artkostm/udf/README.md

 Build jar: ```./gradlew shadowJar```

-To use the udf with HIVE use the following script:
+To use the udf with HIVE just add the following script:

 ```sql
 ADD JAR /path/to/udf.jar;